 Accounting principles generally accepted in the United States of America require management to evaluate tax positions taken by the Corporation and recognize a tax liability if the Corporation has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-Management has analyzed the tax positions taken by the Corporation and has concluded that as of December 31, 2022, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
+Management has analyzed the tax positions taken by the Corporation and has concluded that as of December 31, 2023, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
 The Corporation is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Corporation's management believes it is no longer subject to income tax examinations for years prior to 2020.